global ecological nightmare if China adopted the American Dream

 For coal, if in 26 years each Chinese consumes as much coal as an American (or 2 tonnes per year on average), the country will use 2,8 million tons each year, more than the current annual world production of 2,5 million tons.

-"Climate change would no longer be manageable, endangering food security and flooding all coastal agglomerations," warns the institute.
+"Climate change is no longer manageable, endangering food security and inundating all the coastal cities," warns the Institute.

 A rate of three cars for four people right now in the United States, the dream of owning a private vehicle lead the Chinese fleet to more than 1,1 billion units in 2031.

-"The roads, highways and car parks to absorb all these cars will represent the equivalent of the area devoted today to rice cultivation in China," says the institute.
+"The roads, highways, and parking lots to absorb all these cars represent the equivalent of today dedicated area for rice cultivation in China," says the institute.

-And if all the Chinese start consuming "as voraciously" in 2031 as the Americans today, the only consumption of cereals per person will go from 291 kg to 935 kg per year.
+And if all the Chinese start to consume "so as voracious" in 2031 Americans today, the only cereal consumption per person will increase from 291 935 kg kg per year.

 This will be for the whole of China the equivalent of two thirds of the total world harvest of 2004, which reached just over 2 billion tons, according to the study.